Does Zepbound cause constipation?

 Looking at other weight loss injections might offer more insight.
 For example, studies on Wegovy (semaglutide) showed that constipation typically lasted around 47 days and leveled off by week 10.

 This doesn’t mean that you have to just wait for constipation to go away on its own.
-Instead, staying hydrated, eating more fiber, and staying active can help manage symptoms and keep it from interfering with your daily life.
+Instead, staying hydrated, eating more fiber, and staying active can help manage symptoms and keep them from interfering with your daily life.
 If the issue persists, it’s a good idea to talk to your healthcare provider to discuss how to manage Zepbound constipation.

 Why does Zepbound cause constipation?

-As mentioned above, tirzepatide slows gastric emptying, the process of food moving from the stomach into the intestines.
+As mentioned above, Zepbound slows gastric emptying, the process of food moving from the stomach into the intestines.
 When food remains in the stomach, it helps you feel fuller for longer after eating, potentially reducing overall calorie intake.
-However, this delay in digestion may also slow how food moves through the intestines and contribute to constipation.
-When the gut slows down, bowel movements can become less frequent.
+However, this delay in digestion may also slow the movement of food through the intestines and contribute to constipation.

-Changes in dietary habits may also contribute to Zepbound constipation.
+Dietary changes may also contribute to Zepbound constipation.
 People taking Zepbound may eat less fiber because they’re consuming less food overall or because high-fiber foods can worsen other side effects, such as bloating or nausea.
-Fiber is essential for adding bulk to stool and promoting regular bowel movements; inadequate fiber intake can cause or worsen constipation.

-How to treat constipation on Zepbound
+How to relieve constipation on Zepbound

 Constipation on Zepbound can be frustrating, but it’s usually manageable with a few simple lifestyle adjustments.